basho-labs/riak-mesos-legacy/docs/HTTP-API.md

-# Riak Mesos Control Frame
+# Riak Mesos HTTP API

 ## Overview

-The Control Frame is a component within the Riak Mesos Framework.
+The HTTP API is a component within the Riak Mesos Framework.
 It's primary responsibility is to receive input from users and act on that input by interacting with other components in the Framework to control a Riak cluster created by the Framework.